andrzej-jedrzejewski/ssh-task/README.md

 ## How to use the solution?

 #### Step # 1:
-Get ssh keys from DevOps team and put them in your local repository directory, next to the Dockerfile:
+Clone repo and get ssh keys from DevOps team and put them in your local repository directory, next to the Dockerfile:

 #### Step # 2: